thu-ml/RIFLEx/README.md

 To be continuned……

-## Community Contributions
+## 🧩 Community Contributions

-If RIFLEx is used or developed in your projects, we would love to hear from you.
+If RIFLEx is used or developed in your projects, we would love to hear from you!

-- HunyuanVideoGP (GPU Poor version): [HunyuanVideoGP](https://github.com/deepbeepmeep/HunyuanVideoGP) by [DeepBeepMeep](https://github.com/deepbeepmeep)
+- [HunyuanVideoGP](https://github.com/deepbeepmeep/HunyuanVideoGP) : Developed by [DeepBeepMeep](https://github.com/deepbeepmeep), HunyuanVideoGP enables the generation of a 10.5 s video at 1280x720 resolution on an RTX 4090.

 ## RIFLEx Code